Carolyn Cheeks Kilpatrick: Early life, education and career

 Born Carolyn Jean Cheeks in Detroit on June 25, 1945, she graduated from Detroit High School of Commerce.
 She then attended Ferris State University in Big Rapids from 1968 to 1970 and earned a B.S. from Western Michigan University (Kalamazoo) in 1972.
 She earned a M.S. from the University of Michigan in 1977.
 She worked as a high school teacher and was later a member of the Michigan House of Representatives from 1979 to 1996.
+While serving in the Michigan House, she became the first African-American woman to serve on the Michigan House Appropriations Committee.